-There are plenty of guides out there about maximising your house price before you put it on the market, but achieving a higher sale price only makes it that much more frustrating when the sale falls through.
+There are plenty of guides out there about maximizing your house price before you put it on the market, but achieving a higher sale price only makes it that much more frustrating when the sale falls through.

 Be sure about your decision